openvcloud/docs/docs/EndUserPortal/Machines/Machines.md

 Within the **End User Portal** you can discover to which virtual datacenters you have access by clicking the second link in the top menu bar.

-In the below screenshot for example you can see that the logged in user has access to several datacenters, of which two of them created in the 'Account of Yves':
+In the below screenshot, for example, you can see that the logged in user has access to several datacenters, of which two of them created in the 'Account of Yves':

 ![](VirtualDatacenters.png)